 “Maybe more people would understand me in hell”

-Kuang-Hui Liu’s 2020 Taiwanese romantic drama Your Name Engraved Herein was released on Netflix only a few days before Christmas, but the film’s impending arrival led to many bitten nails and withheld breaths for months on end.
+Kuang-Hui Liu’s 2020 Taiwanese romantic drama film Your Name Engraved Herein was released on Netflix only a few days before Christmas, but the film’s impending arrival led to many bitten nails and withheld breaths for months on end.
 This was largely due to its status as Taiwan’s highest-grossing LGBTQ film of all time.
 It is important to note that Taiwan, a self-governing island, became the first place in Asia to legalise same-sex marriage in May 2019.

 As TIME magazine states, when the director decided to make the film, his main objective wasn’t “to make a gay film, but a personal one.”
 Liu declared that 80% of Chang Jia-Han’s, the protagonist’s, experiences are based on his own life.
 However, the filmmaking process brought on painful reflections, which only served to fatten up the corpus of the film’s haunting love story.

 Aside from the volatile relationship between sexuality and faith that propels the film’s most ardent bouts of self-loathing, Liu noted that he wanted to “highlight some of the unfortunate stories that may have come too early” to join the celebrations of May 2019.
-After all, his generation’s joy was a bittersweet one.
+After all, his generation’s joy was bittersweet.
 The calamity of the film’s true events makes Your Name Engraved Herein one of the most poignant love stories of our time – mainly because it is as prevalent as it is profound.

 In 1987, following the end of martial law in Taiwan, Chang Jia-han/ ‘A-han’ (Edward Chen) crosses paths with a fellow schoolboy, Wang Bo-De/ ‘Birdy’ (Jing-Hua Tseng).
 Immediately attracted to Birdy’s daredevil nature, A-han is elated when the other boy seems equally transfixed by him.
 As their friendship blooms, so does their choking fear of wanting to cross unspeakable lines.
 As they give into this panic, tensions rise and a love triangle is formed to keep unwanted feelings at bay.
 However, the heart is not to be toyed with, and the consequences of the boys’ actions mark them for the rest of their lives.